As clock ticks, Canada auto workers, Detroit 3 far apart

-OSHAWA, Ontario/DETROIT (Reuters) - Just three days before a strike deadline, the Canadian Auto Workers and the three Detroit automakers were far apart on major contract issues, with Chrysler Group’s CEO telling workers to temper their expectations and plant organizers preparing for a walk-out.
+TORONTO/DETROIT, Sept 14 (Reuters) - Just three days before a strike deadline, the Canadian Auto Workers (CAW) and the three Detroit automakers were far apart on major contract issues on Friday, with Chrysler Group’s chief executive warning workers they must be more realistic in their expectations.

-Negotiations with Fiat SpA’s Chrysler Group LLC FIA.MI, General Motors Co (GM.N) and Ford Motor Co (F.N) have “intensified,” the CAW said, but little progress has been made.
+Negotiations with Chrysler Group LLC, General Motors Co and Ford Motor Co have “intensified”, the CAW said on Friday, but little progress has been made.

 “Today we are without an agreement on all major issues,” the CAW said in a leaflet issued to the media and the 20,000 of its members who work for the Detroit Three.